 For now, guided group visits and activities are not available, to protect the community.
 However, teachers and youth group leaders are encouraged to contact [email protected] to find out about the many things that are currently offered to schools and youth groups, including free books and other free, fun educational resources.

 Access to the indoor areas and services of the Amuseum is now available by appointment on a case-by-case basis.
 These include Soualibra, the free research library about St. Martin, and the free Heritage Preservation services.
 Those interested are invited to contact [email protected] for more information.

 The Amuseum can also be visited virtually at any time at http://amuseumnaturalis.com/.
-The [email protected] program of free ebooks, activities, short films and games based on St. Martin nature and heritage are available at http://www.lesfruitsdemer.com/category/athome/ or by visiting Les Fruits de Mer on Facebook.
-The free Heritage Backup program and tools are available at http://www.lesfruitsdemer.com/projects/heritage-backup/.
+The Amuseum@Home program of free ebooks, activities, short films and games based on St. Martin nature and heritage are available at https://www.lesfruitsdemer.com/category/athome/ or by visiting Les Fruits de Mer on Facebook.
+The free Heritage Backup program and tools are available at https://www.lesfruitsdemer.com/projects/heritage-backup/.

 Amuseum Naturalis at The Old House is located on the hill above Le Galion.
 Entry is free to all.
 More information and a map are available at http://amuseumnaturalis.com/.